 This is the first in a series of articles that provide a high-level overview of the strategies and tactics required to operationalize Incydr, from planning to daily operation.

-The Code42 Security Success Team (SST) can help you plan your implementation of Incydr, and Code42 Professional Services can help you implement it.
-Contact your Customer Success Manager (CSM) to engage the Security Success Team and Professional Services.
+The Code42 Insider Risk Success Team (IRST) can help you plan your implementation of Incydr, and Code42 Professional Services can help you implement it.
+Contact your Customer Success Manager (CSM) to engage Professional Services and the Insider Risk Success Team.

 Articles in the series

 - Implement Incydr: Develop an insider risk program